sia-steve/Slate/source/index.html.md

 ## /host/announce [POST]

-Announces the host to the network as a source of storage.
-GEnerally only needs to be called once.
+Announce the host to the network as a source of storage.
+Generally only needs to be called once.

+Note that even after the host has been announced, it will not accept new contracts unless configured to do so.
+To configure the host to accept contracts, see [/host](## /host [POST]).

 ### Query String Parameters (with comments)